vectara/py-vectara-agentic/README.md

 ###  Features

 - Enables easy creation of custom AI assistants and agents.
-- Create a Vectara RAG tool with a single line of code.
+- Create a Vectara RAG tool or search tool with a single line of code.
 - Supports `ReAct`, `OpenAIAgent`, `LATS` and `LLMCompiler` agent types.
 - Includes pre-built tools for various domains (e.g., finance, legal).
 - Integrates with various LLM inference services like OpenAI, Anthropic, Gemini, GROQ, Together.AI, Cohere, Bedrock and Fireworks